 - Mix all ingredients in a large bowl and knead until a dough is formed and smooth.
 Add more water if the dough is too dry.

-- Roll onto a heavily floured surface ¼-inch thick, and cut biscuits with a small cookie cutter.
+- Roll onto a heavily floured surface ¼-inch thick and cut the biscuits with a small cookie cutter.

 - Place them on a nonstick cookie sheet.

-- Bake 10–15 minutes or until the cookies start to crackle.
+- Bake 10–15 minutes or until your homemade carob dog biscuits start to crackle.

-- Cool on a wire rack and refrigerate extra cookies.
+- Cool on a wire rack and refrigerate extra biscuits.

 Not wanting to overdo my dog treat supplies, I cut this recipe in half and came out with about 2 dozen cookies.
 I also had only brown rice flour, but it was a perfect substitute for the white rice flour.